thanksmister/android-mqtt-alarm-panel/README.md

 #### Note about MQTT:

 Depending on your MQTT broker, after you setup mqtt, you may not receive the "initial" state or message from the broker.
 This may mean that features, that depend on MQTT such as weather, sun and the alarm state, may initially be in their default or disabled states until data is received.
+Android applications depend upon the Android Paho project from Github.
+This library seems to be out of date and may not function correctly on devices running Android 9 or higher.
+There is no other library compatible with Android to manage MQTT connections.

 #### Supported States and State Topic